The choice of materials plays a central role, even a small mistake can lead to increased costs or failure of the component and the equipment.

 - redesign due to new materials (tools, injection moulding tools, production planning, etc.).

-To best schematise the concepts to be considered in a proper material selection, we have decided to make use of a chart, classifying in 7 levels / procedures (from 0 to 6) how the material selection can be done, specifying what are the disadvantages of one rather than the advantages of the other.
+To best schematise the concepts to be considered in a proper material selection, we have decided to make use of a chart.
+This is diveded into 7 different levels / procedures (from 0 to 6), that can be used for the material selection.
+The chart specifies also what are the advantages of the methods and the disadvantages of the others.

 Classic example, unfortunately still very popular, I try and then I see what happen.
 If we analyse the time used and the final price of the parts, it can be noted that it is not worth proceeding following this method.